ParhamTaher/ClassRoomFinder/README.md

 **Parham:** I mainly worked on front-end implementation, working on implementing HTML5's geolocation API and writing some ajax calls to hook up backend features to front-end.

 **Shray:** I was involved in pretty much every aspect of the front-end from writing page HTML structure and styling to the frontend JS scripts and backend/frontend integration through AJAX requests.
+I also wrote, recorded, and edited the demo videos for each deliverable.